Nostr Server Transport

 How It Works

 Section titled “How It Works”start(): WhenmcpServer.connect()is called, the transport connects to the relays and subscribes to events targeting the server’s public key.
-IfisPublicServeristrue, it publishes public announcement events.
-Independently, ifpublishRelayListis enabled, it also publishes relay-list metadata.- Incoming Events: The transport listens for events from clients.
+IfisAnnouncedServeristrue, it publishes public announcement events.
+Independently, ifpublishRelayListis enabled, it also publishes relay-list metadata.
+IfprofileMetadatais configured, it publishes a CEP-23kind:0profile event.- Incoming Events: The transport listens for events from clients.
 For each client, it maintains a

 ClientSession. - Request Handling: When a valid request is received from an authorized client, the transport forwards it to the